tensorflow/tfx/docs/guide/infra_validator.md

 -   [TensorFlow Serving](serving.md)

+!!!
+Note
-Note: InfraValidator allows specifying multiple versions of the same model server type in order to upgrade the model server version without affecting model compatibility.
+    InfraValidator allows specifying multiple versions of the same model server type in order to upgrade the model server version without affecting model compatibility.
 For example, user can test `tensorflow/serving` image with both `2.1.0` and `latest` versions, to ensure the model will be compatible with the latest `tensorflow/serving` version as well.

 Following serving platforms are currently supported: